bacongravy/giphy-anywhere/README.md

 The popover window doesn't have focus when it appears, so the first click on the window focuses the window instead of taking an action.

+The service cannot be invoked in HipChat.

+The service cannot be invoked in Safari.

 ## Acknowledgements

 This project was inspired by https://github.com/cknadler/vim-anywhere, and by the rich gif culture at my place of work.